A Book of Heroes

-A Book of Heroes (歡樂龍虎榜, released in the Philippines as Fight to Win Again) is a 1986 Taiwanese-Hong Kong action comedy film directed by Kevin Chu, produced by Raymond Wong Pak-ming, and starring Yasuaki Kurata and Yukari Oshima.
+A Book of Heroes (歡樂龍虎榜, released in the Philippines as Fight to Win Again) is a 1986 action comedy film directed by Kevin Chu, produced by Raymond Wong Pak-ming, and starring Yasuaki Kurata and Yukari Oshima.
+The film is a Taiwanese-Hong Kong co-production.

 Plot

 Policeman Hu Pai and his girlfriend are on a quest to find stolen gold before the Yamashita gang can get to it.
 Meanwhile, Oshima Yamashita is unaware that his hired fighter is actually an undercover cop.